dedica-team/nivio/docs/source/input.rst

 External data
 -------------

-Nivio can load external data that can not be used directly to build landscapes, but is still valuable.
+Nivio can load external data that cannot be used directly to build landscapes, but is still valuable.
 For example, the number of GitHub issues might be interesting to see on a landscape item that is an open source component.
 To attach such data to landscape components, use links having special known identifiers like "github" or "sonar".